alicegodden/fishpi/README.md

 Satellite: 	BRSATI, MOSAT

-This is based off Dfam and Repeatmasker classifications.
+This is based off Repeatmasker classifications.

 # Licence:
 This project is distributed under the GNU General Public License (GPL), which ensures that it remains open source and freely accessible for use.